uwsbel/ChronoRender/README.txt

 ===========

 Chrono::Render is a service-oriented framework for high-quality scientific data visualization.
-The Chrono::Render package includes a
+The Chrono::Render package includes a set of compiled Python modules which are intended to be used via the scripts packaged with the distribution.

 #!/usr/bin/env python